thisisnitishyadav/Project-Management-System/README.md

     - MongoDB for efficient and scalable data storage.

-The Cloud-Based Task Manager is an innovative solution that brings efficiency and organization to task management within teams.
+The Project Managemaent System is an innovative solution that brings efficiency and organization to task management within teams.
 By harnessing the power of the MERN stack and modern frontend technologies, the platform provides a seamless experience for both administrators and users, fostering collaboration and productivity.

 &nbsp;

 ## SETUP INSTRUCTIONS

-# Server Setup
+# Backend Setup

 ## Environment variables
 First, create the environment variables file `.env` in the server folder.
 The `.env` file contains the following environment variables: